 VMC shares have risen 71% over the past 12 months and closed yesterday at $18.362, not far from the all-time high of $19.414 reached on May 10.
 Toronto, Canada’s most extensive stock index, recovered from heavy losses last week as a bipartisan infrastructure deal in the United States saw crude oil prices rise above $74 a barrel.
 The agreement includes a focus on roads and transportation infrastructure in the U.S. However, it stands afoul of the reopening as the number of vaccinations continues to rise, said Macan Nia, a Senior Investment Strategist at Manulife Investment Management.

 The August crude oil contract rose 7.5 percent to $74.05 a barrel, and the August natural gas contract rose 8.3 percent to $3.52 a mmBtu.

 The COVID-19 pandemic has prompted both sides in Washington to act.
 As a result, many Canadian companies are awaiting economic stimulus in this sluggish environment.
-The truth is that the infrastructure process in Canada and the US has been slow.
-Still, recent pledges and signals that the government is giving the go-ahead for major projects could boost economic activity in infrastructure stocks and create jobs at a time of dire unemployment.
+The truth is that Canada’s infrastructure process and the US’s have been slow.
+Still, recent pledges and signals that the government is giving the go-ahead for significant projects could boost economic activity in infrastructure stocks and create jobs at a time of dire unemployment.

 The downturn in the energy sector has hit Canada’s construction companies particularly hard, highlighting the vulnerability of local firms.
 Vishal Patel, portfolio manager at the Dynamic Fund, sees no great added value in the infrastructure sector.
-Retailers who benefit from infrastructure money and make it into the overall GDP buy better, he argues.
+He argues that retailers who benefit from infrastructure money and make it into the overall GDP buy better.

 Christine Poole, who warns that overruns of costs on some projects could cause lawsuits against AECON, still likes the stock as it looks for the long term.